Battle of Amba Aradam: Background

-Prelude

 In early January 1936, the Ethiopian forces were in the hills overlooking the Italian positions and attacking them regularly.
 Italian dictator Benito Mussolini was impatient for an Italian offensive to get underway.

 The Ethiopians facing the Italians were in three groupings.
 In the centre, near Abbi Addi and along the Beles River in the Tembien, were Ras Kassa Haile Darge with approximately 40,000 men and Ras Seyoum Mangasha with about 30,000 men.
 On the Ethiopian right was Ras Mulugeta and his army of approximately 80,000 men in positions atop Amba Aradam.
 Ras Imru Haile Selassie with approximately 40,000 men was on the Ethiopian left in the area around Seleh Leha in Shire Province.

 Badoglio had five army corps at his disposal.
 On his right, he had the IV Army Corps and the II Army Corps facing Ras Imru in the Shire.
 In the Italian centre was the Eritrean Corps facing Ras Kassa and Ras Seyoum in the Tembien.
 Facing Ras Mulugeta atop Amba Aradam was the I Army Corps and the III Army Corps.

 Initially, Badoglio saw the destruction of Ras Mulugeta's army as his first priority.
 Mulugeta's force would have to be dislodged from its strong positions on Amba Aradam in order for the Italians to continue the advance towards Addis Ababa.
 But Ras Kassa and Ras Seyoum were exerting such pressure from the Tembien that Badoglio decided that he would have to deal with them first.
 If the Ethiopian centre was successful, the I Army Corps and III Army Corps facing Mulugeta would be cut off from reinforcement and resupply.

 From 20 to 24 January, the First Battle of Tembien was fought.
 The outcome of this battle was inconclusive, but the threat Ras Kassa posed to the I Army Corps and III Army Corps was neutralized.

 On 9 February, Marshal Badoglio held a press conference at his headquarters and announced that the mighty obstacle that blocked the road to Addis Ababa was about to be liquidated.
 Badoglio was referring to Ras Mulugeta and his army dug in atop Amba Aradam.
 The mountain was of two parts.
-There was a jagged ridge known to the Italians as "The Herringbone" and, on the extreme right, a flat-topped peak called "The Priest's Hat."
+There was a jagged ridge known to the Italians as "The Herringbone" and, on the extreme right, a flat-topped peak called "The Priest's Hat".
 The land around the base of the mountain was known as the Enderta.
 An article in a then-current issue of Time magazine indicated that the correspondents on the Italian side were provided with a high-powered telescope to watch the progress of the battle.

 While their forces were roughly equal in number, Badoglio held an overwhelming material advantage over Mulugeta.
 The Italians attacking Amba Aradam had more than 5,000 machine guns, 280 pieces of artillery, and 170 airplanes.
 By contrast, the Ethiopians had about 400 machine guns, 18 old field pieces of medium calibre, a small number of anti-aircraft guns, and no planes.
 Mulugeta's one advantage was the steep slopes of Amba Aradam.